OpenBB-finance/copilot-for-terminal-pro/README.md

 ## Overview

-To integrate a custom copilot, you'll need to create a custom API backend that OpenBB Terminal connects to.
-OpenBB Terminal will make requests to your backend, allowing you to interact with your custom copilot from Terminal Pro.
+To integrate a custom Copilot that you can interact with from the OpenBB Terminal, you'll need to create a backend API that the Terminal can make requests to.

-Your custom API backend will respond with Server-Sent Events ([SSEs](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)).
+Your custom copilot API will respond with Server-Sent Events ([SSEs](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)).

 **Note: If you're looking to get started quickly, we suggest running one of the example copilots included as part of this repository, and adding it as a custom copilot to OpenBB Terminal (each example copilot includes instructions on how to run them).
 Cloning and modifying an example copilot is a great way to build a custom copilot.**

-## The copilot protocol is stateless
+## The Copilot protocol is stateless

 The most important concept to understand is that the copilot protocol is _stateless_.
 This means that every request from OpenBB Terminal to your copilot